mendix/docs/content/en/docs/appstore/platform-supported-content/modules/genai/conversational-ui.md

 ### Associate the ProviderConfig {#provider-config}

-The `ProviderConfig` contains the selection of the model provider for the AI Bot to chat with.
+The `ProviderConfig` contains the selection of the model provider with which the AI Bot can chat.
 It also refers to an action microflow that is executed when the **Send** button is clicked for a `ChatContext` that has the `ProviderConfig` associated.

 A `ProviderConfig` (or specialization) can be added directly using the aforementioned [operations](#chat-context-operations) that create a new `ChatContext`.